-Contingency and science in European, feminist, and postcolonial thought
+Contingency and science in ‘Continental’, feminist, and postcolonial thought

 This volume is mainly aimed at historians, philosophers, and sociologists of science who are interested in the various issues posed by questions of contingencies and inevitabilities in the sciences.
 But there are other areas of philosophy with a sustained interest in those issues, and distinctive ways of thinking about them, which also bear mention.

-The two that stand out, at least in my judgement, are (first) certain currents in 20th century German and Austrian philosophy and (second) certain currents in feminist and postcolonial science studies of the last forty or so years.
-In both cases, one finds systematic reflections on the emergence and development and authority of (aspects of) the scientific enterprise, of a sort that incorporate a strong, if often latent sensitivity to its historical and cultural contingencies.
-Within these traditions, there is much that those of us interested in contingency can draw upon, including new methods, concerns, and intellectual contexts to draw upon.
+The two that stand out, at least in my judgement, are (first) certain currents in twentieth-century German and Austrian philosophy and (second) certain currents in feminist and postcolonial science studies of the last forty or so years.
+In both cases, one finds systematic reflections on the emergence and development and authority of (aspects of) the scientific enterprise, of a sort that incorporate a strong if often latent sensitivity to its historical and cultural contingencies.
+Within these traditions, there is much that those of us interested in contingency can draw upon, including new methods, concerns, and intellectual contexts.

-A sensitivity to the historical contingency of the sciences is surprisingly deeply rooted within what we might very broadly call continental European philosophy.
+Sensitivity to the historical contingency of the sciences is deeply rooted within what we might very broadly call ‘continental European’ philosophy.
 Its deepest roots arguably lie in Michel de Montaigne and his realisation of the role of accidents of history and culture—wars, political climates, social and religious developments—in shaping the intellectual interests, projects and ambitions of a tradition.
 The path of enquiry could have turned in other directions, including the more epistemically modest one urged by those humanists, like himself, sensitive to the ‘vanity of learning’.

-Naturally such modesty was defeated, as it turned out, by the soon-to-be-regnant confidence in science that sprung up soon after, but it recurs again in the writings of the 17th century French Enlightenment philosophes.
+Such epistemic modesty was defeated, as it turned out, by the soon-to-be-regnant confidence in science that sprung up soon after, but it recurs again in the writings of the 17th century French Enlightenment philosophes.
 A striking feature of their writings is a sense of the historical contingency of science, related to their larger sense that the way that history and culture have gone has prevented what later came to be called Enlightenment.
 Voltaire saw that cosmological theorising is shaped by the contingency of cultural location– vacuums for English physicists, plenums for their French rivals.
 Diderot and d’Alembert went further, arguing that the contingencies of culture affect not only the particular theories a community can pursue, but also the fundamental possibility of scientific enquiry.
-Their praise of Bacon was not only for his contributions to methodology, but for successfully transforming the ‘dominant taste of his century’ and in the process the ‘depths of dark night’ of scholasticism that had ‘emasculated the sciences’ in England (in Kramnick 1995, 55, 8, 10-11).
+Their praise of Bacon was not only for his contributions to methodology, but for successfully transforming the ‘dominant taste of his century’ and in the process the ‘depths of dark night’ of scholasticism that had ‘emasculated the sciences’ in England (in Kramnick, 1995, pp.55, 8, 10-11).
 Although none of these philosophers theorised contingency in science, they were alert to it and they clearly perceived how scientific theories, practices, and sensibilities were shaped by non-inevitable historical, social, and religious developments.